gtod/postgres-json/README.md

 ## Notes

-Charcaters and dashes are OK in symbol names for PostgreSQL objects.
+Letters, numbers and dashes are OK in symbol names for PostgreSQL objects.
 Don't try anything too funky besides.

-All the Postmodern conditons will leak through this abstraction.
-At present it is a pretty thin layer.
-However some work has been done on handling serialization failures under the covers.
+All the Postmodern conditions will leak through this abstraction, at present it is a pretty thin layer.
+However work has been done on handling serialization failures under the covers.